 For these, award eligibility requirements will vary based on your local Ronald McDonald House Charity chapter.
 For example, some have ethnic eligibility requirements.
 Deadlines and award amounts will also vary by location, but some of the bigger national awards can be as large as $100,000!
 Check out our how-to guide to learn more about getting an RMHC scholarship.

 - Eligibility: High school seniors, but other requirements may apply depending on scholarship

-- Deadline: Varies depending on scholarship but likely January 2020
+- Deadline: Varies depending on scholarship, but usually January

-If your family income isn't enough to cover college expenses, need-based scholarships might be a great option for you.
+If your family income isn't enough to cover college expenses, need-based scholarships would be a great option for you.